w3c/wai-bcase/index.md

 A popular broadcast on US National Public Radio (NPR), This American Life, is heard on more than 500 stations by about 2.1 million listeners each week.
-In 2011, in response to new FCC regulations around broadcast media, they committed to creating transcripts for their entire archive of recorded programs.
+In 2011, in response to new FCC regulations around broadcast media, the broadcaster committed to creating transcripts for their entire archive of recorded programs.
 A several month study conducted by their media partner concluded that the provision of transcipts not only met legal obligations but returned significant benefits including: